 As you probably know, we are two kitesurfers.
 This sport requires a lot of equipment which can become very challenging when traveling.
 Of course, there is always the possibility to rent material at your destination but rental gear is very costly and will never replace your own.

-The same is true for many other sports (biking, windsurfing, golfing, skiing, diving, etc.) and as we have been travelling for years with sport luggage, we combined list of the most important elements to take into consideration to avoid bad surprises.
+The same is true for many other sports (biking, windsurfing, golfing, skiing, diving, etc.) and as we have been traveling for years with sports luggage, we combined a list of the most important elements to take into consideration to avoid bad surprises.